SMSPIRITUALITY—MEDIA

 Where it sits in the Tibetan curriculum

-Dream yoga is the third of the Six Yogas of Nāropa — the completion-stage (sampannakrama) curriculum the Kagyu school carries from Tilopa through Naropa and Marpa into the four Kagyu sub-schools, and from Marpa's line through Milarepa and Gampopa into the three-year retreat format the school still runs.
-The yoga sits between sgyu lus (illusory body), in which the ordinary embodied form is recognised as having the texture of a dream-figure, and 'od gsal (clear light), in which the recognition is brought into the gap between dream and waking.
-The structural logic of the placement is that each yoga prepares the conditions the next requires: the lucidity in the dream extends the recognition the illusory-body practice cultivated in the waking state into a condition where the ordinary perceptual scaffolding has dropped, and the clear-light practice then carries the same recognition into the narrower gap the dream-yoga work has located.
-The Bön and Nyingma presentations carry a parallel curriculum descended from older Mother Tantra sources in the pre-Buddhist Zhang Zhung tradition; the doctrinal claim across both lineages is that the nature of mind being recognised is the same nature whether the recognition occurs in the waking state, the dream, or the bardo of dying, and that the practitioner who has stabilised the recognition across one condition is in a structurally different relation to the others.
+Dream yoga is the third of the Six Yogas of Nāropa.
+This completion-stage (sampannakrama) curriculum was carried from Tilopa through Naropa and Marpa into the Kagyu school and its sub-schools.
+Dream yoga sits between sgyu lus (illusory body) and 'od gsal (clear light).
+Each yoga prepares the conditions the next requires.
+The illusory-body practice teaches the practitioner to see their ordinary waking form as essentially dream-like.
+Dream yoga then extends that recognition into sleep, where the ordinary perceptual scaffolding has dropped away.
+The clear-light practice carries it further into the narrower gap between dream and waking.
+A parallel curriculum runs in the Bön and Nyingma traditions, descended from older Mother Tantra sources of the Zhang Zhung tradition.
+Both lineages teach that the nature of mind being recognised is the same whether it is recognised in waking life, in the dream, or in the bardo of dying.
+A practitioner who has stabilised the recognition in one state is in a different relation to the others.

 Contemporary transmission